rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-resources-setup/secrets.md

 :::

-When configuring a workload, you'll be able to choose which secrets to include.
+When configuring a workload, you are able to choose which secrets to include.
 Like config maps, secrets can be referenced by workloads as either an environment variable or a volume mount.

-Mounted secrets will be updated automatically unless they are mounted as subpath volumes.
+Mounted secrets are updated automatically unless they are mounted as subpath volumes.
 For details on how updated secrets are propagated, refer to the [Kubernetes documentation.](https://kubernetes.io/docs/concepts/configuration/secret/#mounted-secrets-are-updated-automatically)

 ## Creating Secrets in Namespaces